clach04/pebble_watchface_framework/README.md

   1. Open https://github.com/clach04/codespaces-pebble
   2. Find green button, "Use this template", click dropdown triangle, Open in a codespace
+  3. Open source file (e.g. watchface.c), see problems pan fill with a couple of errors.
+Right click on first one, `#include errors detected.
+Please update your includePath.
+Squiggles are disabled for this translation unit (/workspaces/codespaces-pebble/myfirstproject/src/c/myfirstproject.c).`, right click and edit include path `Edit "includePath" setting`.
+Then close new edit view.
-  3. Follow the instructions in https://developer.repebble.com/sdk/cloud
+  4. Follow the instructions in https://developer.repebble.com/sdk/cloud
-  4. Update the UUID in `package.json`.
+  5. Update the UUID in `package.json`.
 Also see section "Simple Tutorial 2" and "Simple Tutorial 3" later in readme

 Stop/Delete codespaces via https://github.com/codespaces